INSIDE-information-systems/SensorThingsAPI/CSV-ResultFormat/CSV-ResultFormat.md

 # CSV ResultFormat

-In order to make STA data more accessible, it would be valuable to provide a simple CSV result format.
+In order to make data obtained from an OGC SensorThings API service more accessible, this extension provides data in a simple CSV result format.
-Since many users still like to work with data in spreadsheet applications, a CSV result format would help convincing people to use STA.
+Since many users still like to work with data in spreadsheet applications, the availability of a CSV result format will help convincing people to use the SensorThings API.

 https://github.com/INSIDE-information-systems/SensorThingsAPI/issues/3